Electric Kiwi has no contract period, you're free to leave at any time.

 If you are a Guaranteed Customer, Electric Kiwi guarantees that you will save over the period commencing on the date upon which you complete the switching process as described in these terms and conditions and become an Electric Kiwi customer, and ending on the 1 year anniversary of the relevant commencement date (the Guaranteed Period).

 Savings for the Guaranteed Period will be based on a comparison between our plan with your Benchmark Price Plan (which will take into account matters such as whether you are a standard or low user, and whether you have controlled hot water or not).
 If your previous retailer gave you an invoice discount (including prompt payment discounts), we will include your discount in our calculations, but we do not include any discounts provided for bundled or alternative services including but not limited to dual fuel and / or broadband discounts.
+If you sign up after 1 January 2017 and your previous retailer increases its pricing during the Guaranteed Period, Electric Kiwi will allocate an adjustment to the Benchmark Price Plan to reflect the increase by your previous retailer.
 If you are moving to a new property, were on wholesale pricing or a pre-pay pricing plan prior to switching to Electric Kiwi, we will compare your total spending against the biggest retailer (based on customer numbers) in your area.
+If you sign up after 1 January 2017 and the biggest retailer in your area increases its pricing during the Guaranteed Period, Electric Kiwi will allocate an adjustment to the Benchmark Price Plan to reflect the increase by the biggest retailer in your area.

 If the past electricity invoice provided to us by a Guaranteed Customer (in accordance with clause 23.8) has multiple consumption (per kWh) rates, Electric Kiwi will calculate a single benchmark consumption rate for that Guaranteed Customer based on the consumption weighted averages of these rates.